Section 11.1 IRS Employer Identification Numbers

 Section 11.2 How to Get a Employer Identification Number for Your LLC

-If you don’t want to complete the IRS Form SS-4, go to the IRS’ online EIN wizard and get the EIN yourself.
+To get an employer ID number for your LLC have a responsible party complete the IRS’ online EIN wizard.
 A responsible party must apply for the EIN for the LLC.
 The “responsible party” is the person who has a level of control over, or entitlement to, the funds or assets in the entity that, as a practical matter, enables the individual, directly or indirectly, to control, manage or direct the entity and the disposition of its funds and assets.
 The ability to fund the entity or the entitlement to the property of the entity alone, however, without any corresponding authority to control, manage, or direct the entity (such as in the case of a minor child beneficiary), does not cause the individual to be a responsible party.